OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/12-Test_for_Content_Security_Policy.md

 ## Remediation

-Configure a strong CSP policy which reduces the attack surface of the application.
+Configure a strong content security policy which reduces the attack surface of the application.
 Developers can verify the strength of content security policy using online tools such as [Google CSP Evaluator](https://csp-evaluator.withgoogle.com/).

 ## Tools